l-aldarondo/bikesharing/README.md

 ### Purpose

-The purpose of this project is to  to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+The purpose of this project is to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 For that we will use Pandas to change the "tripduration" column from an integer to a datetime datatype.
 Then, using the converted datatype, we created a set of visualizations to:

 - Q1: Show the length of time that bikes are checked out for all riders and genders